Driver Fatigue

 Fleet responsibilities

 Driving tired is not an offence.
 However, not taking reasonable precautions as a business to ensure that drivers are fit to drive could lead to prosecution if the driver was involved in a serious incident.
+That means employers need to be able to prove the steps that they are taking to make sure their employees only drive when fit to do so – this should be documented in your driving for work policy.

 Keeping drivers fit to drive

-• Encourage drivers to get enough sleep-
+• Encourage drivers to get enough sleep

-• Encourage them to eat healthily and avoid heavy carbs during the day, and to keep well hydrated-
+• Encourage them to eat healthily and avoid heavy carbs during the day, and to keep well hydrated

 • If a fleet driver is too tired to continue a journey, have them relieved or allow them to park up safely to rest properly before moving on